brspnnggrt/Blog/Articles/Robocure-Technical.md

 [Researchers at Plymouth](https://www.plymouth.ac.uk/news/robots-have-power-to-significantly-influence-childrens-opinions) have previously shown that children respond very well to robots when it comes to influence opinions.
 This makes them strongly suited for the role of educator.

 A humanoid robot would combine the benefits provided by the digital world.
 The robot can react based on the behaviour and actions of the child.
 Although a tablet could be used for the same kinds of interaction, the lack of social interaction is a key difference.
-However, to broaden our scope, the proposed solution also supports the use of a browser, if there is no robot available.
+However, to broaden our scope, the proposed solution also supports the use of a browser if there is no robot available.

 ## StoryLine 2 Pepper